Anton LaVey: Later life and death

-In 1980 the FBI interviewed LaVey in connection with an alleged plot to murder Ted Kennedy.
-LaVey told the agents that most of the church's followers were "fanatics, cultists, and weirdos".
-The agents reported that LaVey’s "interest in the Church of Satan is strictly from a monetary point of view," and that he spent "most of his time furnishing interviews, writing material, and lately has become interested in photography."
+In 1980, the FBI interviewed LaVey in connection with an alleged plot to murder Ted Kennedy.
+LaVey told the agents that most of the church's followers were "fanatics, cultists and weirdos".
+The agents reported that LaVey's "interest in the Church of Satan is strictly from a monetary point of view," and that he spent "most of his time furnishing interviews, writing material, and lately has become interested in photography."

 In July 1984, Hegarty issued a restraining order against LaVey, which he did not contest.
 LaVey's third and final companion was Blanche Barton.
 On November 1, 1993, Barton gave birth to Satan Xerxes Carnacki LaVey.
 Barton succeeded LaVey as the head of the Church after his death and has since stepped down from that role and handed it to Magus Peter H. Gilmore.

 According to his family, Anton LaVey died on October 29, 1997, in St. Mary's Medical Center in San Francisco of pulmonary edema; however, his death certificate lists October 31, 1997.
 He was taken to St. Mary's, a Catholic hospital, because it was the closest available.
 A secret Satanic funeral, attended by invitation only, was held in Colma, after which LaVey's body was cremated.

+He did not speak any last words because he was unconscious, but rumors later arose that he uttered the following: "Oh my, oh my, what have I done!
+There's something very wrong, there's something very wrong, there's something very wrong!"
+This rumor was judged "unfounded" by Snopes.

 On February 2, 1998, his estranged daughter Zeena Schreck and her then husband Nikolas Schreck published a nine-page "fact sheet", in which they endorsed Wright's earlier allegations and claimed that many more of LaVey's stories about his life had been false.